 Try not to open unnecessarily

 Another tip in keeping the interior climate of a fridge-freezer constant is to not open it unnecessarily.
 Rather than opening the door and deciding what you want to have as a snack, you could keep a list on the front of the fridge.
 This way the need to open the door before heading out to the supermarket or deciding what to eat becomes reduced.

 Check the door seals regularly

-Damaged door seals result in air escaping from the fridge or freezer, and the motor having to work harder to maintain temperature.
+Damaged door seals result in air escaping from the fridge or freezer, and the motor has to work harder to maintain temperature.
 Try sliding a £5 note between the body and the seal; if the note can be moved around freely, you may need to replace your fridge door seal or freezer door seal.

 Defrost once a year

 Defrosting fridges and freezers regularly will also allow them to continue running as efficiently as possible.
 Even if you have a frost-free model, it is still worth defrosting at least once a year.
-Ice build up will make the motor work harder, as well as potentially damaging other parts of the refrigerator.
+Ice build-up will make the motor work harder, as well as potentially damaging other parts of the refrigerator.
 For example, when ice builds up freezer shelves can begin to crack and doors can become difficult to close.

 If you know you are going to need to defrost your appliance, avoiding shopping for a few days and making sure all perishables are consumed.
 Next, place some old towels at the base of the fridge-freezer to soak up the water that will drip away from the unit once it is switched off and the warm air begins to get to it.
 After an hour or so it can be helpful to chip away some of the bigger sections of ice with a blunt object, making sure that you’re careful not to damage any components.
 Try prising away the ice and if it is not coming away, leave the unit for a while longer.
 When all of the ice has been removed, the fridge interior should be fully cleaned, although harsh detergents should be avoided as these could be frozen into the unit once it is up and running again.